Bite the bullets

 I simply didn’t have the physical time to read the book.
 After a lot wheel-spinning, reasoning, self-admonishment and searching the internet for “how to speed read,” I was forced to just do the best I could.
 I was resigned to writing an incomplete essay, getting a C in the class and living my life as a mediocre human.
 Then something dawned on me.
 It was the structure of the book itself.
 Some poor schmuck was sitting in front of the computer trying to organize their thoughts into a book at some point, and what was in front of me was the finished product.
 Some of their choices probably started with a notepad and a list of points they hoped to get across.
 I really just wanted that list of points and just enough information to support them.
 From that, this system was born.

-The core skill set here is not actually reading, but prioritizing.
+The core skill set in reading a book in 3 hours is not actually reading; it’s prioritizing.
 You’re going to be reverse engineering the structure of the book.
 To do this, imagine you’re going to write about something you know a lot about.
 How would you tell a friend about it?
 You’d probably make a point, and then give an example.
 That’s what a chapter is.
 A big point (or a few) and then a ton of examples to prove the point.
 Same thinking, but imagine you have to write the book you want to read.

 Which brings us to the first step.

-Step one: What’s your goal and what is the author’s main point?
+Step one: Set your goals!
+What’s your goal and what is the author’s main point?

 Before you even begin, you need to organize the parts of the book, as well as your approach to reading it.
 If the book is straightforward, the overarching point of the book should be written right on the back or the inside sleeve.
 That’s going to have the highest density of info about the book.